 Getting through the holidays smoke-free is an achievement to be proud of.
 If you got through a company party without a cigarette – celebrate!
 If you had a cup of coffee without a cigarette one morning – celebrate!
 It’s important to celebrate all achievements – big or small.
 And, if things don’t go to plan, don’t despair – there are resources to get back on track in no time at all.

 Ready to be tobacco free this holiday season?
-Quit Genius can help.
+Pelago can help.
 Find out if you’re covered!

 Say hello to brighter days together